relaxdiego/release_dashboard/README.md

 Helpful references for development
 ----------------------------------
-1. [Sinatra](http://www.sinatrarb.com/) - The DSL used for creating the backend of the dashboard
+1. [Sinatra](http://www.sinatrarb.com/) - The DSL used for creating the backend logic
-2. [Bootstrap](http://twitter.github.com/bootstrap) - CSS and JS library used to design the UI
+2. [Bootstrap](http://twitter.github.com/bootstrap) - CSS and JS library used to create the UI
-3. [jQuery](http://jquery.com/) - Javascript library used to do the AJAXy stuff
+3. [jQuery](http://jquery.com/) - Javascript library used for doing the AJAXy stuff

 License
 -------